If you have any questions regarding your shares, please contact our registrars:

 Of the total issued share capital of Tottenham Hotspur Limited, ENIC International Limited own 85.55%.

 Mr D. Levy and certain members of his family are potential beneficiaries of a discretionary trust which ultimately owns 29.4% of the share capital of ENIC International Limited.

 Mr J Lewis has an interest of 70.6% of ENIC International Limited.

-Your Investor Code (‘IVC’), also known as a shareholder reference number, can be found on your share certificate, tax voucher or share plan statement.
+Your Investor Code (‘IVC’), also known as a shareholder reference number, can be found on your share certificate.
 If you have received an e-mail from us we will not have provided your IVC for security reasons.If you don’t have a record of your IVC you can call us on the number shown above – if you can answer some security questions we’ll send the IVC to your postal address.

 For security and anti-fraud reasons we do not accept instructions by e-mail and we have not made a note of any changes you asked for in your email.

 If you have changed your name you need to send us a signed letter telling us your full name, address, the name of the company you hold shares in and if you know it, your Investor Code (IVC), along with the original legal document which confirms the change, such as a marriage certificate or decree absolute.